-Child's Name \
+Section 1 Child's Details

+Address

+Date of Birth PPSN

+Ethnicity Language Spoken at Home

 Family details

-Mother's Name Tel No.
+Mother's Name Tel No "

-Address if different from the child's
+Address if difference from the child's ent

-Father's Name Tel No.
+Father's Name Tel No o.

-Address if different from the child's
+Address if different from the child's ent

-Details of Guardian/Carer if child is not residing with parent/s
+Details of Guard if child is not res with parent/s

-Relationship to the child Tel No.
+Relationship to t he child Tel No o.

-Are other siblings known to EWS
+Are other sibling known to EWS s